favydabs/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm *~ :  script that deletes all files in the current working directory that end with the character ~. mkdir -p welcome/to/school :script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory. ls -la -p -m -v : command that lists all the files and directories of the current directory, separated by commas (,). file -c -m school : a magic file school.mgc that can be used with the command file to detect School data files.
+rm *~ :  script that deletes all files in the current working directory that end with the character ~. mkdir -p welcome/to/school :script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory. ls -la -p -m -v : command that lists all the files and directories of the current directory, separated by commas (,). file -C -s School : a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.